 It was nice and relaxing.
 Stress free!
 But as I sat watching our new neighbor’s semi-professional looking show, it hit me…the magic is gone for me.
 Not that the 4th evokes much feeling of “magic” for the normal person, but those are the exact words my brain used to tell me, that the 4th just isn’t what it used to be for me and possibly never will be again.
 And that’s ok.

-That initial thought did make me sad, but I’ve now sat on it for awhile and thought it over.
-It makes me sad that I may never have those type of 4th of July memories again, but I have other things that make me happy and every year I’m starting new traditions and finding my own ways to celebrate things.
+That initial thought did make me sad, but I’ve now sat on it for a while and thought it over.
+It makes me sad that I may never have those types of 4th of July memories again, but I have other things that make me happy and every year I’m starting new traditions and finding my own ways to celebrate things.
 The 4th of July may not excite me the way it used to, but I’ve found joy in other holidays and other activities.